 How do I know if my turkey crown is cooked?

 If, however, you don’t own a meat thermometer, simply insert a sharp knife into the thickest part of your turkey crown.
 If the juices run clear your turkey is done.
 If you can see any pink, it needs a little longer.
+If you are not sure, always err on the side of caution – an overdone turkey is much better than a dose of food poisoning!

 Turkey crown defrosting guidelines